ComScore

 • What to try: AromaSculpt ($250 for 50 minutes; $350 for 80 minutes)

-You probably head to Wine Country to visit wineries and drink wine, but what if we told you about a spa treatment designed to sculpt and rejuvenate while you lie back and relax?
+You probably head to Wine Country to visit wineries and drink wine, but what if I told you about a spa treatment designed to sculpt and rejuvenate while you lie back and relax?
 B Spa’s total body toning ritual starts with a warm sugar scrub that melts into a nourishing moisturizer.
-Then you’ll enjoy an aromatherapeutic massage using bamboo sticks to invigorate while taming the appearance of cellulite.
+Then, you’ll enjoy an aromatherapeutic massage using bamboo sticks to invigorate skin, while temporarily smoothing the appearance of cellulite.
 Both gentle and vibrational, the specialized technique promises to energize and sculpt the legs and glutes for a full body-slimming effect that will leave you feeling lighter and more toned.

 6526 Yount St., Yountville; 707-204-6000 or bardessono.com